 |Green peas, frozen, cooked, ½ cup||8||13|

 Iron helps to transport oxygen around your body.
-Iron deficiency also called anaemia, is very common and includes symptoms of tiredness and brain fog, heart palpitations and pale complexion.
+Iron deficiency, also called anaemia, is very common and includes symptoms of tiredness and brain fog, headaches, heart palpitations, and pale complexion.
+Iron bisglycinate is an easier-on-the-stomach form of iron supplement.3